 A Case Management Hearing will be listed no sooner than day 12 and no later than day 18 after issue.
 The purpose of the Case Management Hearing is to decide what further information will be required for the Court to make a final decision and then to timetable the case through to an Issues Resolution Hearing.
 At the Issues Resolution Hearing the case may conclude or be listed for a Final Hearing.

 The timetable set by the Court will provide for each party to file a statement setting out their case.
 The Court will appoint a Children’s Guardian, a specially qualified child care worker to represent the child and act on their behalf.

 The usual sequence for providing the court with information is:-

-- The Local Authority file their evidence, including a care plan which details their proposals for the child
+- The Local Authority file their final evidence, including a Care Plan which details their plans for the child

 - The parents file statements